mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   --container-env="GCS_BUCKET=$GCS_BUCKET"
 ```

-I purposely designed the Docker image to be agnostic to the name of the bucket until runtime.
-That way, you can use the same Docker image and specify different GCS buckets in different deployments.
+I purposely designed the Docker image to be agnostic to GCS bucket's name until runtime.
 The `--container-env` flag lets you specify the `GCS_BUCKET` environment variable at deploy time.

 # Persistence pays off... with persistence

-You finally have a Docker container that will persist its state in GCS.
+You finally have a Docker container that persists its state to GCS.
 You can test this by uploading a file to the deployed app:

 {% include image.html file="gcsfuse-1.png" alt="Screenshot of flask-upload-demo serving file" max_width="667px" img_link="true" fig_caption="flask-upload-demo serves the file from permanent storage on GCS" %}